-C. Step 3: Employer (Commissioners or Designee).
+D. Step 4: Employer (Commissioners).

-Where the employee is not satisfied with the Step 2 response, the employee may submit the original complaint to the Commissioners or Designee within seven (7) calendar days.
-The Commissioners or Designee will review all material provided and will provide the employee with a written response in a timely manner.
-The Step 3 response shall be final.
+Where the employee is not satisfied with the Step 3 response, the employee may submit the original complaint to the Commissioners within seven (7) calendar days.
+The Commissioners will review all material provided and will provide the employee with a written response in a timely manner.
+The Step 4 response shall be final.